Eye of the Dolphin: Critical response

 Eye of the Dolphin received generally negative reviews from critics.
 Review aggregator Rotten Tomatoes gives the film a rating of 29% based on 17 reviews, with an average rating of 4.6/10.
 Metacritic gives the season a score of 54 out of 100, based on 5 critics, indicating mixed reviews".

 Film critic Joe Layden of Variety wrote in his review: "There’s a pleasantly dreamy quality to much of Eye of the Dolphin, and that goes a long way toward enabling audiences to ignore the formulaic plot and enjoy the laid-back charms of this innocuous indie.
 Scenario about a troubled Los Angeles adolescent who gains a sense of purpose at her father’s Bahamian research center may have special resonance with tween and teen girls.
 But it could be difficult to hook that target demographic during the pic’s theatrical run, so Dolphin may not net a profit until it swims into ancillary tributaries."

+Production

+The movie was filmed in the Bahamas in 2005, with key locations including Smith's Point and Port Lucaya on Grand Bahama Island.
+Filming took place at the Unexso dolphin facility in Port Lucaya and featured scenes like the fish bake and town hall events in Smith's Point.